Hosweay/roll20_scriptcards_tutorial/README.md

 ## Useful Resources

 * [ScriptCard wiki](https://wiki.roll20.net/Script:ScriptCards) - List of all ScriptCards options.
+    * The wiki contains links to Roll20 forum's threads and Kurt J's Discord server which has a helpful community to help with ScriptCards.
 * [Kurt J's Youtube Intro](https://www.youtube.com/watch?v=hyR7Jnq4mQM) - Kurt J, the author of ScriptCards, introduction to ScriptCards
 * [Nick Olive's Youtube channel](https://www.youtube.com/@NickOlivo) - Nick has a large library of useful Roll20 videos and recently started making ScriptCards videos